mitrowingclub/MITRC/index.md

 MITRC's striped uniforms as well as splash-jackets, shirts, tank-tops, hats, and other MITRC-branded gear are available for purchase multiple times a year.
 An e-mail announcement will be sent to all members in advance of each gear order.

 ### How to cox
-If you are coxing tomorrow and don't know where to start, let MITRC's former head cox Tom guide you to success
+If you are coxing tomorrow and don't know where to start, let MITRC's former head cox guide you to success

 <iframe src="https://www.youtube-nocookie.com/embed/P3vykD5EO2M?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen width="90%" align="center"></iframe>